 MOD USA/AI7(D)/1

-20 9.36.1 The list of administrations identified by the Bureau under Nos.
-9.11 to 9.14 and 9.21 is only for information purposes, to help administrations comply with this procedure.
+20 9.36.1 In the case of coordination under Nos.
+9.12, 9.12A and 9.13, as appropriate, the Bureau shall also identify the satellite networks or systems with which coordination may need to be effected.
+The list of administrations identified by the Bureau under Nos.
+9.11 to 9.14 and 9.21 and the list of satellite networks or systems identified by the Bureau under Nos.
+9.12, 9.12A and 9.13 are only for information purposes, to help administrations comply with this procedure.
+(WRC-19)

 Reasons: This modification is required in order to have the list of potentially affected satellite networks or systems published in addition to the list of administrations.